For WIC participants enrolled in MassHealth:

 MassHealth has primary responsibility for payment of special or prescription formulas for MassHealth members who are eligible to receive benefits through the WIC Program.

-To assist families, Massachusetts WIC will provide ONE month of checks, in order to allow for the MassHealth Prior Approval process and will act as a safety net for families should the process take longer.
+To assist families, Massachusetts WIC will provide ONE month of benefits, in order to allow for the MassHealth Prior Approval process and will act as a safety net for families should the process take longer.

 If you have questions regarding the MassHealth process for prescribing special or prescription formulas to MassHealth - WIC participants, please contact the following Customer Service Centers, depending on your patients MassHealth coverage type: